Really interesting presentation that makes you think on HR policies and performance.

 I love those questions, because there is an army of consultants and specialists and experts showing off all they know, and their comments are incredibly detailed.

-But the reality is much more simple.
+But the reality is much simpler.
 Employees, especially the great ones, do not leave the company, they leave their boss.

 High turnover, especially of great employees, is the best indicator of poor management!